guilhermecastanheira/guilhermecastanheira/README.md

 * 🚀 Sci-Fi 🍺 Beer and ⚽ Soccer!

 * 📫 How to reach me?
-[It's easy, click here!](https://www.linkedin.com/in/guilherme-piloto-castanheira-b96716170/)
+[It's easy!](https://www.linkedin.com/in/guilherme-piloto-castanheira-b96716170/)

 * 🥶 I'm an Electrical engineer and master degree student in eletric power systems.